 Foreign travel advice

 The hurricane season in Belize normally runs from June to November.
 During the hurricane season, you should monitor updates from local authorities and the media before travelling to or around Belize.
-Following the widespread damage caused by Hurricane Earl on 4 August 2016 you should continue to monitor the advice of the local authorities, including any evacuation orders.
 See Hurricanes

 You should take precautions against street crime.
 There have been occasional violent incidents against tourists.
 The George Street and Kraal Road areas of Belize City are particularly dangerous due to gang violence and gun crime.
 See Crime.